yichiliao/yichiliao.github.io/_pages/about.md

   - /about.html
 ---
 # **Yi-Chi Liao (廖以圻)**
-**Postdoctoral Fellow at the Department of Computer Science of [ETH Zürich](https://ethz.ch/en.html), supported by the [ETH Zürich Postdoctoral Fellowship Programme](https://grantsoffice.ethz.ch/funding-opportunities/internal/eth-fellowships.html)**
+**Assistant Professor at the Department of Computer Science and Information Engineering at [National Taiwan University](https://www.ntu.edu.tw/english/)**

 ------

-<span style="color: red;">**I’m on the job market for tenure-track faculty positions or full-time industry research positions.
-Please reach out if you are aware of any suitable openings!**</span>
+My research sits at the intersection of human-computer interaction and machine learning.

-My research sits at the intersection of computational interaction, machine learning, and computational design.
+My ultimate vision is to transform modern AI models from *Trained Intelligence* to *Interactive Intelligence*.

-Building on Bayesian optimization, reinforcement learning, user simulation, and meta-learning, **I develop computational methods that transform interactive systems from static artifacts into adaptive systems that learn and optimize through interaction with humans.**
+Modern AI largely follows a train-then-deploy paradigm: intelligence is acquired from large-scale data and training before deployment.
+While these models excel at one-time responses, they usually strggule in learning from complex, evolving interactions.
+I envision Interactive Intelligence as a shift toward systems that learn through interaction in real time and continuously adapt their decisions and behaviors for more effective interactions.

-My ultimate goal is to advance such human-in-the-loop optimization as the foundation for **future adaptive interfaces and scalable human–AI collaboration**.
+My research pursues this vision through three complementary pillars: learning to optimize behaviors under limited interaction budgets; learning for long-horizon planning; and learning to interact under unfamiliar dynamics.
+Together, these pillars aim to build AI that continually learns by acting, observing, and interacting with humans and the world.
 <br>
 <br>
 I have published 20 full papers in top-tier venues, including ACM CHI, UIST, TiiS, IEEE PerComp, and ICCV.